 No rinsing of any kind should be performed until the day after surgery.
 You can brush your teeth the night of surgery.
 The day after surgery you should begin rinsing at least five times a day, especially after eating, with a cup of warm water mixed with 1/8 teaspoon of salt.
 Do not use any other mouth wash.

-Sutures are placed in the area of surgery to help healing.
+Sutures are placed in the area of surgery to help to heal.
 Sometimes they become dislodged; this is no cause for alarm.
 These sutures will dissolve.

 There will be a hole where the tooth was removed.
 The hole will gradually heal over the next month as new tissue grows.
 Careful attention should be given to keeping the site clean of food and plaque buildup.

-Do not drink through a straw or spit aggressively for one week after surgery as it may cause dry socket.
-Dry socket occurs when the blood clot is lost prematurely, and is very painful.
+Do not drink through a straw or spit aggressively for one week after surgery as it may cause a dry socket.
+A dry socket occurs when the blood clot is lost prematurely and is very painful.
 This usually occurs between 3 to 5 days after your procedure.
 Please call the office if you experience this.
 Do not smoke for at least 48 hours.
 Smoking will delay your healing.